abuseofnotation/monad-transformers/docs/wrapper.md

 # The object wrapper

-The library provides a module which allows you to combine several monad transformer definitionsand create a object-oriented wrapper for using the resulting monad.
+This library provides a module which allows you to combine several monad transformer definitions and create a object-oriented wrapper for using the resulting monad.

 ## Creating a monad constructor

 You can create a monad constructor using the `mtl.make` function:

 ###`mtl.make([baseMonad], monadTransformer1, monadTransformer2)`

-####`baseMonad (monadDefinition)`
+####`baseMonad - monadDefinition`

 Optionally you can pass the definition of the monad that would sit at the bottom of the stack,  as a first argument of the `make` function.

 The parameter is optional.
 By default, the package uses the identity monad as a base.

-####`monadTransformer<1-n> (monadTransformerDefinition)`
+####`monadTransformer<1-n> - monadTransformerDefinition`

 Pass the definitions of the monad transformers which would augment the base monad.
-Note that monad transformations are usually not commutative, so the order in which the argumentsare placed matters.
+Note that monad transformations are usually not commutative so the order in which the arguments are placed matters.

 The function returns an `objectWrapper` which allows you instantiate monads from all kinds of values.

 ## Creating monads

-Monads are generally created using [type-specific methods](api.md) like `fromArray` (for stacks that include thelist transformation, or `fromState` (for stateful computations), but for the sake of completenessseveral generic methods are also provided.
+Monads are generally created using [type-specific methods](api.md) like `fromArray` (for stacks that include the list transformation, or `fromState` (for stateful computations) but several generic methods are also provided.

 ### `objectWrapper.of(value)`

 Constructs a monad from a plain non-monadic value.

 ### `objectWrapper.lift(monadTransformerDefinition, value)`

 Constructs a monad from a value created at a higher level of the stack.
 See  [this article](https://en.wikibooks.org/wiki/Haskell/Monad_transformers#Lifting) for more information.

 ### `objectWrapper(value)`

-Constructs a monad from a value which obeys the structure of the monad stack i.e. "wraps" the valueinto a monadic interface.
+Constructs a monad from a value which obeys the structure of the monad stack i.e. it "wraps" the value into a monadic interface.

 ## Using monads

 Again there are many methods that you would use to manipulate a monad which are [type-specific](api.md).
 Here are the generic ones:

 ###`monad.map(f)`

 Applies `f` to the value or values that are inside the monad and wraps the resulting value in a new monad instance.

 ###`monad.chain(f)`

 Applies `f` to the value or values that are inside the monad and returns a new monad instance

 ###`monad.tap(f)`

 Applies the f to the monad and returns the result.

 ###`monad.value()`

 Runs the computation inside the monad and returns its value, if applicable.

 For more information, see the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land).

 ## Source

     const createStack = require('./stack')